gopswamy/KubernetesLearnings/README.md

 Two types of deployments:
     Imperative Deployments - Do exactly as the steps are provided to arrive at this container setup.
 Have to come up with all the steps for each state.
     Declaritive Deployment - Tell Kubernetes what needs to done.

+Things we can update in the yaml file:

+    We can update the image and any image related stuff in the yaml file.
+We cannot update the port detauls or anything related to the Pod.